praeducer/big-data-analytics-for-competitive-advantage/data-extraction-from-quora/README.md

 + Updated to filter out bad links by Paul Prae.
 + Updated to take in a command line argument by Paul Prae.
 + Updated to output to a text file by Sarah Vasquez.
-+ Consultation provided by Joy Pinchback, Babar Khan, and Daniel
++ Consultation and design provided by Joy Pinchback, Babar Khan, and Daniel